crystal-lang/crystal-website/_posts/2022-11-11-functional-crystal.md

 end
 ```

-Note how this method is more concise than the OOP one.
+Note how this method is more concise than the OOP one (there's a little white lie, see the coming section).
+Also importantly, note how we're casing on the type of `self`.

 ## The missing bits

-We've seen that Crystal has good support for functional programming.
-But there are a few improvements that could make for a better developing experience.
+We've seen that Crystal has good support for several functional programming patterns.
+But there are a few improvements that can be made in order to improve it.

 ### A more functional stdlib